From Specificity to Generality: Revisiting Generalizable Artifacts in Detecting Face Deepfakes: Method

-As depicted in Figure~\ref{fig:intro}, Face Inconsistency Artifacts (FIA) frequently occur in deepfakes due to the inherent difficulty in rendering intricate details, which often results in discrepancies between intricate facial features and the more uniform surrounding regions.
+\textbf{Face Inconsistency Artifacts (FIA).} As depicted in Figure~\ref{fig:intro}, Face Inconsistency Artifacts (FIA) frequently occur in deepfakes due to the inherent difficulty in rendering intricate details, which often results in discrepancies between intricate facial features and the more uniform surrounding regions.
 In essence, until deepfake technology advances to the point where it can flawlessly replicate real faces, these artifacts are likely to persist.
-We will now explore the origins of Face Inconsistency Artifacts by categorizing deepfake techniques into two domains: \textit{Full Face Synthesis} and \textit{Face Swapping}.
-In the case of full face synthesis deepfakes, the presence of Face Inconsistency Artifacts is primarily contingent upon the capabilities of the generator, which, regardless of their magnitude, are invariably present.
-For face swapping, these artifacts arise from two primary sources: \textbf{1).} the efficacy of the generator. \textbf{2).} the blending seam created during the face swapping's blending procedure.
-Furthermore, we can categorize face swapping into two main types based on the forged area: \textit{macro-editing} and \textit{micro-editing}.
-Macro-editing can be further classified into two subtypes: editing based on 4 facial keypoints and editing based on 81 keypoints, whereas micro-editing allows for precise adjustments to each facial feature. \textbf{In section~\ref{A} of the appendix, we provide a detailed description of the classification of forgery techniques and their differences.}
+We explore the origins of Face Inconsistency Artifacts by categorizing deepfake techniques into two domains: \textit{Full Face Synthesis} and \textit{Face Swapping}.
+In deepfake-based full face synthesis, Face Inconsistency Artifacts inherently persist regardless of the generator's capabilities, while their severity directly correlates with the model's performance.
+For face swapping, these artifacts arise from two primary sources: \textbf{1).} the efficacy of the generator. \textbf{2).} the blending boundary created during the face swapping's blending procedure.
+Furthermore, we can categorize face swapping into two main types based on the forged area: \textit{a. macro-editing } realize face swapping through 4 or 81 facial keypoints. and \textit{b. micro-editing}, which enables granular control over individual facial features. \textbf{In section~\ref{A} of the appendix, we provide a detailed description of the classification of forgery techniques and their differences.}